Federal legislation authorizes repairs on Bolts Ditch above Minturn

 President Donald Trump on March 12 signed into law a bill that includes language allowing repair to the headgate on Bolts Ditch above Minturn.
 That language was put into the bill by Rep. Joe Neguse, whose Second Congressional District includes Minturn.

-The Bolts Ditch headgate in 1980 was inadvertently included inside the Eagles Nest Wilderness Area.
+The Bolts Ditch headgate in 1980 was inadvertently included inside the Holy Cross Wilderness Area.
 That meant the structure — which diverts water from Cross Creek — couldn’t be repaired or rebuilt.

 In 2006 or so, the local office of the U.S. Forest Service granted permission to rebuild the structure.
 Equipment and material was hand-hauled to the site.
 But local officials don’t have the authority to override federal regulations, so the same crew had to hike in and remove what had been built.